Palestinian Gaonate

-The Palestinian Gaonate
+The Land of Israel Gaonate

+The Gaonate emerged in Tiberias from the remnants of the Sanhedrin.
 Before the middle of the 9th century, information about the Geonim is listed in the Seder Olam Zutta, which links all the geonim to Mar-Zutra III (and thereby to the Davidic line).
 Fragments found in the Cairo Geniza contradict the list, claiming that a member of the priestly family headed the academy in Tiberias in the middle of the 8th century.
+The Gaonate moved from Tiberias to Jerusalem by the mid-tenth century.
+In Jerusalem, the yeshiva met on the Mount of Olives, overlooking the Temple Mount.

-Evidence of the academy in Palestine existing during the lifetime of Hai ben Sherira, the last Babylonian gaon, is from a mention of Josiah Ḥaber being ordained at the "holy yeshiva of Palestine" in a document dated 1031.
+Evidence of the academy in the Land of Israel existing during the lifetime of Hai ben Sherira, the last Babylonian gaon, is from a mention of Josiah Ḥaber being ordained at the "holy yeshiva of Palestine" in a document dated 1031.
 A postscript to a minor chronicle dating from 1046 says that Solomon ben Judah was then the "head of the Academy of Jerusalem".
 Three generations of the descendants of Solomon's predecessor, Solomon HaKohen ben Joseph, were heads of the rabbinic institute and bore the title of "gaon."
 Solomon HaKohen ben Joseph reigned for approximately six months during the year 1025.
-A work of one of the geonim of Palestine, the Megillat Abiathar of Abiathar ben Elijah ha-Cohen, which was discovered by Schechter in the Cairo Genizah and gives a very clear account of this episode in the history of the Jews of Palestine.
+A work of one of the geonim of Palestine, the Megillat Abiathar of Abiathar ben Elijah ha-Cohen, which was discovered by Schechter in the Cairo Genizah and gives a very clear account of this episode in the history of the Jews of the Land of Israel.

+From the late ninth or early tenth century to the late eleventh century, the Gaonate hosted a Hoshana Rabbah ceremony on the Mount of Olives.
+Jews from across the land and the diaspora would attend to hear calendrical and other announcements given by the Gaon.
 During the 11th century, daily prayers were offered at the Cave of the Patriarchs for the welfare of the head of the Gaonate.